fabio-aug/dome/README.md

 This project references material from chapter 9 of the book

-   Objects First with Java - A Practical Introduction using BlueJ Fourth edition
+   Objects First with Java - A Practical Introduction using BlueJ <br />
+   Fourth edition <br />
-   David J. Barnes and Michael Kolling
+   David J. Barnes and Michael Kolling <br />
-   Pearson Education, 2008
+   Pearson Education, 2008 <br />

 A system for storing information about various types of media.